Robinpig/Note/docs/CS/Framework/Netty/Bootstrap.md

 ### initAndRegister

-1. new and init chcnnel
+1. new and init channel
 2. register

 ```java